Edited February, 2023

 It all depends on your taste.
 I still love both and choose the one that suits my current needs best.

-If I want a sweeter chocolate-flavored espresso drink I go for the mocha.
+If I want a sweeter chocolate-flavored espresso drink I go for a caffè mocha.

 If I want to have espresso but I’m in the mood for a milder in taste drink, I go for the caffè latte.

-There are many more espresso varieties that you can order when you go to a coffee shop.
+There are many more espresso-based drink options that you can order when you go to a coffee shop.

-In my future articles, I’ll go over them so that you know what they’re made of and what goes in your cup.
+In my future articles, I’ll go over them so that you know what they’re made of and what goes into the cup you order.

-After all, I’m all about making informed decisions, unlike myself when I was in high school.
+After all, I’m all about making informed decisions.

 To further explore the different types of espresso-based coffee drinks, check out my guide on the differences between an Americano and a Caffè Latte.